 Soil media used for your seed bed and soil bag

-By gradually exposing the seedlings to sunlight, this technique helps them adapt and build resilience to the intense sunlight they will encounter when transplanted to the field.
+By gradually exposing the seedlings to sunlight, this technique helps them adapt and build resilience to the intense sunlight they will encounter when transplanted into the field.
 This increases their chances of successful establishment and growth in their new environment.

 what exactly is the spinal part of a pili? where to make a hole?